 - Further grounds for exclusion

-The Skilled Immigration Act, the first version of which has been in force since 2020, makes it easier for skilled workers with vocational training or academic qualifications and people with practical vocational knowledge to immigrate to Germany.
-The first changes are already coming into force this year and are intended to further simplify the recruitment of employees from abroad.
-The following topics, among others, will be explained in the training course:
+The Skilled Immigration Act, the first version of which has been in force since 2020, makes it easier for skilled workers with vocational training or academic qualifications and people with practical professional experience to immigrate to Germany.
+The first changes are already coming into force this year and are intended to further simplify the hiring of employees from abroad.
+The training course covers the following topics, among others:

-- Immigration of skilled labour: how the process works under different conditions
+- Skilled worker immigration: How the process works under different conditions

 - Recognition of foreign qualifications

-- Shortened deadlines for issuing a settlement permit for skilled workers
+- Shortened deadlines for granting settlement permits for skilled workers

 EU citizens

-EU citizens enjoy many freedoms and comprehensive protection: personal, civil, political, economic and social rights, protection of personal data and protection against discrimination as well as freedom of movement without border controls in most EU countries.
-All EU citizens have the right to enter the member states of the EU, the EEA (EU plus Iceland, Liechtenstein and Norway) and Switzerland without a visa.
-EU citizens also have the right to reside and work in other countries with virtually no restrictions and without special authorisation (see www.bmi.bund.de/DE/themen/migration/aufenthaltsrecht/freizuegigkeit-eu-buerger/freizuegigkeit-eu-buerger-node.html).
+EU citizens enjoy many freedoms and comprehensive protection: personal, civil, political, economic, and social rights, protection of personal data and protection against discrimination, as well as freedom of movement without border controls in most EU countries.
+All EU citizens have the right to enter the member states of the EU, the EEA (EU plus Iceland, Liechtenstein, and Norway), and Switzerland without a visa.
+EU citizens also have the right to reside and work in other countries with virtually no restrictions and without special permission (see https://www.bmi.bund.de/DE/themen/migration/aufenthaltsrecht/freizuegigkeit-eu-buerger/freizuegigkeit-eu-buerger-node.html).

-This course explains how this works in detail and what exceptions there are.
-The detailed content is as follows:
+This training course explains the details and any exceptions.
+The content is as follows:

 - General information on EU citizens and countries with special rights